-Most of the last few weeks of this series has focused on mental clutter.
+Most of the last few weeks I have focused on mental clutter.
 We’ve spoken about how to really slow everything down, get rid of what’s unnecessary, but what about what’s left?
 Some things play on your mind because they are ‘open’ and need to be closed.
 Think of it as your mental pile of unfinished business.

 If you haven’t already been through a process of forgiveness before, chances are you have some unfinished business.